ubco-db/EmbedDB/README.md

 EmbedDB is a high performance embedded data storage and index structure optimized for time series data on embedded systems.
 It supports key-value and relational data and runs on a wide variety of embedded devices.
 EmbedDB does not require an operating system and outperforms other systems, including SQLite, on small embedded systems.
 Key features:

 1. Minimum memory requirement is 4 KB allowing execution on the smallest devices.
-2. Key-value store optimized for time series with extremely fast insert performance
+2. Key-value store optimized for time series with extremely fast insert performance.
 3. Efficient insert (put) and query (get) of arbitrary key-value data.
 Ability to search data both on timestamp (key) and by data value.
 4. High-performance learned index for keys <!-- cite sbits_learned --> and efficient, customizable data index <!-- cite sbits repo/paper --> optimized for flash memory that outperforms B+-trees.
-5. Supports any type of storage including raw NOR and NAND chips and SD cards
+5. Supports any type of storage including raw NOR and NAND chips and SD cards.
-6. No dependencies on libraries or need for an operating system
+6. No dependencies on libraries or need for an operating system.
 7. Advanced query API for SQL queries <!-- cite embed SQL repo -->
-8. Easily included in C projects
+8. Easily included in C projects.
 9. Open source license.
 Free to use for commerical and open source projects.

 **Note: This version is designed for building and execution on an embedded device using Platform.io.** A [desktop version](https://github.com/ubco-db/EmbedDB-Desktop) is also available.